cosmicjs/cosmicjs-node/README.md

 ```

 #### Connect to Bucket [[View Docs](https://docs.cosmicjs.com/rest-api/buckets.html#connect-to-bucket)]
 Use the `Cosmic.bucket` method to connect to different Buckets in your account.
-If you would like to restrict read and write access to your Bucket, you can do so in Your Bucket > Basic Settings in your [Cosmic JS Dashboard](https:/www./cosmicjs.com/login).
+If you would like to restrict read and write access to your Bucket, you can do so in Your Bucket > Basic Settings in your [Cosmic Dashboard](https:/www./cosmicjs.com/login).
 ```javascript
 // Use the Cosmic.bucket method to connect to different Buckets in your account. const Cosmic = require('cosmicjs')({